billbuchanan/cryptomasterclass/02_hashing/readme.md

 Repl.it: [here](https://asecuritysite.com/encryption/aes_gcm2) Demo: [here](https://asecuritysite.com/encryption/aes_gcm2)

 ### B.2
-In the following skelton code, we generate 16 bytes of random salt, and then either use PBKDF2, scrypt or bcrypt.
-Integrate with the program in B.2 and test its operation for the AES GCM mode:
+In the following skelton code, we generate 16 bytes of random salt, and then either use PBKDF2, scrypt or bcrypt:
 ```
 from Crypto.Protocol.KDF import PBKDF2, scrypt,HKDF
 import bcrypt